Teddy bear dogs look just like stuffed toys. Their eyes, nose, facial expression, paws, and tails — everything resembles

-Typically, a teddy bear dog can cost between $500 to $3,000.
+Typically, a dog of this breed can cost between $500 to $3,000.
 Besides, due to their cuteness, you may end up spending more on them than expected.

 What is a Teddy Bear Dog?

 A teddy bear dog breed is the cutest dog breed in the world.
 It’s a mix of two cute dog breeds, for example, the Toy Poodle and the Bichon Frise, and the Shih Tzu and the Bichon Frise.
-In all, we have listed fifteen teddy bear dog breeds in this article, which you will read about later on.
+In all, we have listed fifteen dogs that looks like a teddy bear in this article, which you will read about later on.

 It came into being around the year 2000.
 As a rule, it has a life expectancy of twelve to sixteen years, an average weight of ten to twenty pounds, and an average height of eight to twelve inches.

-The best part of a teddy bear dog is that it doesn’t shed.
+The best part of a teddy dog is that it doesn’t shed.
 It’s also hypoallergenic as it doesn’t produce dander.
 Besides, since it’s small, grooming is also easy.

 A teddy bear dog may resemble a small dog, but it doesn’t possess the temperament of a little dog.
 Small dogs usually are attention-seeking, neurotic, and bark a lot, which the teddy bears are not interested in.